VJ-Varanasi/personal-website/content/post/trading_strat/index.md

 ---
 title: 3.
-Preliminary Trading Trategies
+Preliminary Trading Strategies
 subtitle: A summary of initial trading strategies implemented using Metaculus User Data

 # Summary for listings and search engines